-The Organisation of Working Time Act, 1997 sets out the Maximum Weekly Hours of Work:
+The Organisation of Working Time Act, 1997 sets out the Maximum Weekly Hours of Work for most employees:

 - the maximum average working week for many employees cannot exceed 48 hours.
-The average is usually based on the past 4 months - these 48 hours of work do not include annual leave, sick leave, maternity, adoptive, or parental leave
+The average is usually based on the past 4 months (but can be based on the last 6 months or 12 months for certain employees) - these 48 hours of work do not include annual leave, sick leave, maternity, adoptive, or parental leave. - this maximum of 48 hours does not apply to all employees, for example it does not apply to Gardai, or employees in the defence forces, employees on farms or private homes.

-This does not mean that a working week can never exceed 48 hours; it is the average that is important
+This does not mean that a working week can never exceed 48 hours; it is the average that is important.

-If you are forced to work more than 48 hours per week on long-term basis please contact the MRCI immediately!
+If you are forced to work more than 48 hours per week on long-term basis, please contact the MRCI immediately!
 If your employer is taking advantage of you and exploits you and other employees, it is important to lodge a WRC complaint within 6 months of the date of the last breach.
-In this case you might be entitled to compensation of up to 2 years' salary.
+In this case you might be entitled to compensation of up to 2 years' remuneration (i.e., basic wage / salary plus any bonus / benefits).

-Overtime:
+Overtime

 Overtime is work done outside normal working hours.
 Employers have no legal obligation to pay you for work completed in overtime (unless you work in a specific sector that is covered by special agreements like construction).
-However, your contract of employment should state whether you are required to work overtime and if you will be paid for it
+However, your contract of employment should state whether you are required to work overtime, and rate you will be paid for it.